Ryan-M3/Riot3/README.md

 ###### SceneLoader

+Extremely simple script that loads a scene by index.

 ###### Unit

+All the logic involved in interacting with a police officer or rioter that isn't encapsulated in a command executed by the command queue.

 #### Chimera, HQ Unit

+Prefabs / Unity assets for units visible during the pre-mission screen.

 #### Chimera, Mission Units

+Prefabs / Unity assets for units visible during the actual mission or level.

 #### Command Queue

+As mentioned in Globa State Adaptors, I used the command design pattern to allow commands to be undone and possibly allow for a "replay" feature found in many turn-based games like Civilization.

 #### FBX - Unit Classes

+These files contain mesh data for character models.

 #### Misc

+Junk file (No longer has anything in it).

 #### Names

+When a new character is created, they're given a randomly generated name.
+If I remember correctly, I got the names from the US census website.
+The names generated aren't the most realistic.

 #### Skin Tones

+Materials representing skin-tones (no code).

 #### StatusFx

+A status effect is something that is applied to a unit and modifies their character status over some period of time.
+It's a standard RPG trope and surprisingly extensible.
+I have status effects for tear gas and being on fire, but you can imagine various slowed, panicked, or confused status effects as need be.

 #### Unit Class Prefabs

+Prefabs (no code).